Mercedes-Benz G-Class: Professional Line

 With the success of Worker, Pur, and Professional variants in the previous W461 generation, Mercedes-Benz introduced the new Professional Line Exterior at the IAA Mobility 2021 in Munich.
 Professional Line Exterior is an exterior accessory options that the owners can customise their G-Class vehicles.
 The options include climbing ladder, roof rack, simpler spare wheel holder, black trims, headlamp protection grill shield, and like.
-Unlike the previous Worker, Pur, and Professional variants, Professional Line Exterior isn't a stripped-down utilitian version of G-Class and based on W461 chassis.
+Unlike the previous Worker, Pur, and Professional variants, Professional Line Exterior isn't a stripped-down utilitarian version of G-Class and based on W461 chassis.